stelcodes/nuzzle/README.md

 Nuzzle is a Clojure library, but you could also think about it as a micro-framework.
 It's goal is to define a simple yet powerful process for turning data and functions into a static site.
 Nuzzle aims to be the only Clojure dependency that your project requires.
 It also aims to provide a rich REPL experience that can leverage the power of nREPL clients like Cider and Conjure for extremely fast feedback loops while experimenting with your site appearance and content.

 **With Nuzzle you can...**
-- Manage all website data inside an EDN file
+- Manage all website data and structure inside an EDN file
 - Plug in a single function to produce Hiccup
 - Retrieve all website data while inside that function
 - Write your prose in Markdown files
-- Statically render CSS syntax highlighting for code in Markdown (requires [Chroma](https://github.com/alecthomas/chroma))
+- Statically render CSS syntax highlighting for Markdown code (requires [Chroma](https://github.com/alecthomas/chroma))
 - Utilize a built-in, REPL-driven, hot-reloading web server
 - Tag webpages
 - Create subdirectory and tag index webpages